decaf-dev/obsidian-dataloom/README.md

 5. Select **Install**
 6. Then select **Enable**

-### Linking table files
+### Linking loom files

-By default, Obsidian doesn't display `.table` files in the modal that opens when you type double brackets `[[`.
+By default, Obsidian doesn't display `.loom` files in the modal that opens when you type double brackets `[[`.
 In order to allow this, you must enable detection of all file extensions.

 1. In Obsidian, open **Settings**
 2. Select **File & Links**